-The clownfish (Amphiprion ocellaris) and anemone are truly best buddies, maintaining a relationship that benefits one another.
+The Clownfish and Anemone are truly best buddies, maintaining a relationship that benefits one another.

 All Clownfish are born male, and turn into females as they mature.